Youth Against Antimicrobial Resistance (YAAR!)

 Comics posted on social media using young language (slangs)

-• the science behind AMR
+• the science of AMR

 YAAR! on the international AMR Hub, The Global Health Network